ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 ```

-This way, @Symbol@ is represented by the same @NODE_LIT@ when it becomes a syntax tree.
+This way, `Symbol` is represented by the same `NODE_LIT` when it becomes a syntax tree.
-As the above example, @VALUE@ is always stored in @nd_lit@ so it can be handled
+As the above example, `VALUE` is always stored in `nd_lit` so it can be handled
-completely in the same way whether it is a @Symbol@ or a @Fixnum@ when executing.
+completely in the same way whether it is a `Symbol` or a `Fixnum` when executing.
 In this way, all we need to do when dealing with it are retrieving the value
-in @nd_lit@ and returning it.
+in `nd_lit` and returning it.
 Since we create a syntax tree in order to execute it,
 designing it so that it becomes convenient when executing is the right thing to do.